 Nevertheless I had become a marked man.
 Bottom line: I was lucky to get out of Texas with my scalp in place.
 After returning home to LA I wrote a screenplay about what I had seen.
 My then theatrical agency had a literary branch and I submitted the script.
 Agent Ed Menerth called and said, “This is terrible, but let’s talk.”
 We did and for the next seven years he represented my screenplays.
 Race became one of the key themes throughout the dozen or more scripts I wrote including a Persian woman surviving in Los Angeles at the time of the fall of the Shah of Iran, the Englishman turned Barbary pirate John Ward in Tunis, a German U-boat commander’s love for a Jewish woman during WWII, and so on).
 Menerth reviewed and marked the copy up and I rewrote and rewrote until the scripts became sellable.
 Bob Sabaroff, one of the key players in the Michael Parks’ Then Came Bronson TV series of 1969-70, also liked the scripts and he, too, reviewed and marked up and I again and again rewrote.
 It was a great training ground and I learned.
 This led to selling magazine articles, talks, books, and writing for the software industry.
 Hell I even sold biographical sketches to an encyclopedia.

 Over the years I have traveled a long way from the unforgettable racism that I had witnessed up close and center in Texas twice and elsewhere including SoCal.
 It had been seared into my very being.
 I realized that, even though I had seen racism from the white POV while in school and had backed off from it without making a stand, that now this was not and could never again be acceptable in my life.
 Some of this you have perhaps seen in earlier blogs, and for this I apologize.
 However, it is important to me.
 I have time and again been called a racist as some of the women in my life have not been white.
-Yes, believe it or not, some whites don’t like this and have let me know.
+Yes, believe it or not, some whites don’t like that my lady was Black, Asian, or a Latina, and have let me know.
 Again, forgive me for repeating myself, but this hurts for these accusations have come from people I’ve considered friends and from people I love or have loved.
 This accusation is asinine and makes me ill.
 Enough said about racism for this blog.

 Sorry about the lengthy sidetrack, but for me the timing hit the mark.